| Title: | Detect and Check for Separation and Infinite Maximum Likelihood Estimates |

 to zero and non-zero responses, respectively.
 The data exhibits

-complete separation if there exists a parameter vector
+complete separation if there exists a parameter vector such

 that the aforementioned conditions are satisfied with strict

 inequalities.
-If there are no vectors
+If there are no vectors that can satisfy the

 conditions, then the data points are said to overlap.